Is a Correction Looming Ahead for General Mills Inc. (GIS)

 GIS’s Market Performance

-GIS stocks went down by -1.19% for the week, with a monthly drop of -5.42% and a quarterly performance of -2.55%, while its annual performance rate touched -6.97%.
-The volatility ratio for the week stands at 1.49% while the volatility levels for the past 30 days are set at 1.49% for General Mills Inc..
-The simple moving average for the period of the last 20 days is -1.94% for GIS stocks with a simple moving average of -1.51% for the last 200 days.
+GIS stocks went up by 2.46% for the week, with a monthly drop of -0.61% and a quarterly performance of -0.93%, while its annual performance rate touched -6.05%.
+The volatility ratio for the week stands at 1.43% while the volatility levels for the past 30 days are set at 1.47% for General Mills Inc..
+The simple moving average for the period of the last 20 days is 1.46% for GIS stocks with a simple moving average of 1.16% for the last 200 days.

 Analysts’ Opinion of GIS